 Upcoming Neuroscience Seminars

-Seminars are on Thursdays at 4:30 p.m. in Merrill 4
+Seminars are Thursday at 4:30 p.m. in Merrill 4

-- Occasionally, Monday Biology Seminars with relevence to Neuroscience are listed (seminars are Mondays at 3:30 PM in Merrill 4).
+- Occasionally, Monday Biology Seminars with relevence to Neuroscience are listed (4 PM; Merrill 4).

 Seminars from past years are listed in the submenu.